ahsu1230/mathnavigatorSite/constellations/onboarding.md

 If you're a front-end developer, you won't need any more installation steps.
 Go to the [gemini-user](./gemini-user) and [gemini-admin](./gemini-admin) directories to read more about developing in those projects.

+## Closing out the services

+This application will continue to run as long as the CLI processes for the websites and the Docker services continue to run.
+To quit out of the websites, close their corresponding CLI tab/window or use `Ctrl-C`.
+To stop the Docker services, use `docker-compose stop`.

 ---

 For more information about using `docker-compose`, go [here](./onboarding_docker-compose.md).